-3.6.1.
+- 3.6.1.
 For multi-employer pension plans (MEPPs), responsibility for initial collection of member data often rests with participating employers or unions (or their respective agents).
-We expect participating employers and unions (and their agents) to demonstrate the same standard of care, skill and diligence as pension plan administrators in gathering accurate and necessary employee data and providing that data to the administrator.
+Subject to applicable privacy and other legislative requirements, we expect participating employers and unions (and their agents) to demonstrate reasonable efforts in exercising the same standard of care, skill and diligence as pension plan administrators in gathering accurate and necessary employee data and providing that data to the administrator. - 3.6.2.
+Employers and unions that participate in MEPPs should obtain and provide accurate and complete member information and should update the MEPP administrator when that information changes. - 3.6.3.
+MEPP administrators should consider how and whether they can administer pension benefits for members enrolled without basic information such as, full name, date of birth and SIN number (or other applicable identifier).

-- 3.6.2.
-Employers and unions that participate in MEPPs have an obligation to obtain and provide accurate and complete member information and to update the MEPP administrator when that information changes. - 3.6.3.
-MEPP administrators should consider how and whether they can administer pension benefits for members enrolled without basic information such as, full name, date of birth and SIN number (or other applicable identifier). - 3.6.4.
-MEPP administrators, working with employers and unions, as applicable, should develop strong governance and information-sharing processes in order to maintain current member information. - 3.6.5.
-MEPP administrators should communicate to members the importance of notifying their plan administrator of changes in address and other contact information.
+3.6.4.
+MEPP administrators, working with employers and unions, as applicable, should develop strong governance and information-sharing processes in order to maintain current member information.